-"Therefore we, adhering faithfully to the tradition received from the beginning of the Christian faith, to the glory of God. our Saviour, the exaltation of the Catholic religion and the salvation of Christian people, the Sacred Council approving, we teach and define that it is a divinely revealed dogma that the Roman Pontiff, when he speaks ex cathedra, that is, when performing the function of Pastor and teacher of all Christians. by virtue of his supreme and apostolic authority, he defines a doctrine of faith and morals to be held by the universal Church, has through that divine assistance promised to him in Blessed Peter, that infallibility with which our divine Redeemer wished His Church to be endowed, in defining a doctrine of faith and morals; and, therefore, that the definitions of the same Roman Pontiff of themselves, and not by the consent of the Church, are irreformable.
-If anyone should presume, which God avert, to contradict this, our definition, let him be anathema."
+"Therefore we, adhering faithfully to the tradition received from the beginning of the Christian faith, to the glory of God, our Saviour, the exaltation of the Catholic religion and the salvation of Christian people, the Sacred Council approving, we teach and define that it is a divinely revealed dogma that the Roman Pontiff, when he speaks ex cathedra, that is, when performing the function of Pastor and teacher of all Christians. by virtue of his supreme and apostolic authority, he defines a doctrine of faith and morals to be held by the universal Church. has through that divine assistance promised to him in Blessed Peter, that infallibility with which our divine Redeemer wished His Church to be endowed, in defining a doctrine of faith and morals; and, therefore, that the definitions of the same Roman Pontiff of themselves, and not by the consent of the Church, If anyone should presume, which God avert, are irreformable. to contradict this, our definition, let him be anathema."

-All that we have written, therefore, in explanation of the infallibility of the Church, and the object of this infallibility, equally applies to the Sovereign Pontiff and his infallibility, as according to the definition of the Vatican Council, he is endowed with the same infallibility, and to the same extent as the
+All that we have written, therefore, in explanation of the infallibility of the Church, and the object of this infallibility, equally applies to the Sovereign Pontiff and his infallibility, as according to the definition of the Vatican Council, he is endowed with the same infallibility, and to the same extent as the a) He intends to oblige the faithful when he affixes to a proposition a theological note of condemnation, especially if he condemns it as heretical.

-·Church.
+Church.